cloud-gov/cg-site/content/docs/ops/managing-users.md

 ## Creating users

-The preferred way to invite new users is to [invite them](https://login.cloud.gov/invitations/new).
+The preferred way to add new users is to [invite them]({{< relref "docs/apps/managing-teammates.md#invite-a-teammate" >}}).
 If you need to create a user manually, follow the instructions for [the `provision-user-space` CLI plugin](https://github.com/18F/cf-provision-user-space-plugin).

 ## Changing passwords